sopelj/hass-ember-mug-component/README.md

 8. Your mug will exit paring mode automatically and go back to the default colour when it's setup.

 > **Note**
-> If using Bluetooth Proxies, it will stay in pairing mode unless you press the button once to take it out.
-> If you leave the range of your proxy you may need to put it back in pairing temporarily in order to reconnect.
+> If using Bluetooth Proxies please ensure you are using Home Assistant 2023.4 and ESPHome 2023.2 or later for best experience

 #### Troubleshooting